 A payment gateway encrypts sensitive customer data and transfers it to the payment processor.
 A payment processor sends this data to the customer’s bank for verification and confirms the outcome to the payment gateway, and finally, the payment gateway updates the transaction status on the merchant’s website or application.

-A payment gateway is pivotal to the seamless and secure execution of financial transactions from consumers to merchants.
+It is pivotal to the seamless and secure execution of financial transactions from consumers to merchants.
 It assures the security and reliability that consumers require in the constantly evolving e-commerce and traditional retailing marketplaces.
+It ensures compliance with the laws whilst providing detection for fraud and offering timely confirmation or denial to customers on the merchant’s websites or apps.

 Law Background and Legal Explanation: